Sunday, June 15, 2025

 Looking ahead, Sabuhoro envisions a broader application of this research model across East Africa’s protected areas, advocating for a collaborative, research-driven approach to conservation.
 By empowering communities and fostering a sense of ownership over their natural heritage, he believes we can forge a path towards sustainable coexistence between humans and wildlife—a vision where thriving communities become the cornerstone of effective conservation efforts.

-AR Managing Editor (2024).
+Editor, A. M. (March 21, 2024).
 Unlocking Sustainable Conservation: Insights from Community Perspectives in East Africa’s Virunga Landscape.
-Retrieved from https://www.africanresearchers.org/unlocking-sustainable-conservation-insights-from-community-perspectives-in-east-africas-virunga-landscape/
+African Researchers Magazine (ISSN: 2714-2787). https://www.africanresearchers.org/unlocking-sustainable-conservation-insights-from-community-perspectives-in-east-africas-virunga-landscape/

 Sourcephys.org